Implementing annual rent reviews is critical for ensuring your commercial asset is generating the highest possible return year-on-year.

 The most predictable and straightforward rent review method of the three outlined here.

 Fixed reviews negotiated at the time of entering the lease provide for rent to be increased by a fixed percentage, say 4% for example.

-Often used between terms, market reviews aim to bring the lease in line with current market rates.
+Often used between lease terms, where a tenant has an option to extend… that is, an opportunity to commit to a further term within the lease, market reviews aim to bring the lease in line with current market rates.